David Peralta Preview, Player Props: Dodgers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks' 4.60 team ERA ranks 22nd among all MLB pitching staffs.
+- The Diamondbacks' 4.63 team ERA ranks 22nd across all MLB pitching staffs.

-- Diamondbacks pitchers combine to give up 166 total home runs at a rate of 1.3 per game (to rank 21st in the league).
+- Diamondbacks pitchers combine to rank 21st in baseball in home runs allowed (168 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.